 Rosa joined the UNT McNair team in August 2011, after being a UNT McNair Scholar herself from 2005-2008.
 Currently she is working on her second Master's degree in Public Administration with an emphasis on Financial Management through the UNT College of Business.
 Rosa assists the Program Director with the day-to-day operations of the program, and counsels scholars.
 In her free time, she enjoys spending time with her husband and children and going to the movies.

 Daisy joined the UNT McNair team in July 2018.
-She is currently working on a Bachelor's degree in Economics through the UNT College of Business.
+She is currently working on a Bachelor's degree in Business Economics through the UNT College of Business.
 Daisy manages the program's social media platforms, assists the Program Coordinator, and serves as a lead for event planning.
-In her free time, she enjoys riding and competing with her horse, playing with her cat, reading, and volunteering at local therapy riding centers.
+In her free time, she enjoys riding and competing with her horse, playing with her dog and cat, reading, and volunteering at local therapy riding centers.